Don’t you need grow lights to start seeds?

 What to Do When the Taproot Sprouts

-You will also need to give the newly sprouted plant some light at this point.
-But you do not need a full-blown grow light for this.
+But make sure you do not use a full-blown grow light for this.
 You can just use a regular fluorescent bulb or a regular LED light.
-A strip LED light works well for seedlings.
-You can read about the difference between grow lights and regular lights here.

 Start Seeds Without Grow Lights: Final Thoughts